brauliopf/CodeReviewAgent/README.md

 ngrok http 3000
 ```

 Here you'll see a URL in the format of `https://<random>.ngrok.app`.
-Make sure to save this URL as you'll need it to configure your GitHub App.
+You'll need this URL to configure your GitHub App.

 3. Create a new [GitHub App here](https://github.com/settings/apps)